parkervg/blendsql/README.md

 ```

+# Summary

+BlendSQL is a *superset of SQL* for problem decomposition and hybrid question-answering with LLMs.

+As a result, we can *Blend* together...

+- 🥤 ...operations over heterogeneous data sources (e.g. tables, text, images)
+- 🥤 ...the structured & interpretable reasoning of SQL with the generalizable reasoning of LLMs

+At its core, BlendSQL follows a simple design principle: be lazy.

+Existing DBMS (database management systems) are already highly optimized, and many very smart people get paid a lot of money to keep them at the cutting-edge.
+Rather than reinvent the wheel, we can leverage their optimizations and only pull the subset of data that is *logically required* to pass to the language model functions.
+We then prep the database state via temporary tables, and finally execute back in the native SQL dialect.
+In this way, blendsql 'compiles to SQL'.

+For more info on query execution in BlendSQL, see Section 2.4 [here](https://arxiv.org/pdf/2509.20208).

 # 📰 News
 - (11/7/25) 📝New paper: [Play by the Type Rules: Inferring Constraints for LLM Functions in Declarative Programs](https://arxiv.org/abs/2509.20208)
 - (5/30/25) Created a [Discord server](https://discord.gg/vCv7ak3WrU)